 The aims of this experimental analysis were to (a) evaluate the effectiveness of the MUM system with respect to increasing the speed and coverage of plan generation over a range of domains and planning engine combinations, and (b) to compare it to a similar state-of-the-art method.
 For this purpose, we use the well-known benchmark instances used in the learning track of the last International Planning Competition (IPC-7) (Coles et al. 2012) that was held in 2011.
 Such problems are from the following domains: Barman, BlocksWorld (BW), Depots, Gripper, Parking, Rovers, Satellite, Spanner and TPP.
 As benchmarking planners we chose Metric-FF (Hoffmann 2003), LPGtd (Gerevini, Saetti, and Serina 2003), LAMA-11 (Richter and Westphal 2010; Richter, Westphal, and Helmert 2011), Mp (Rintanen 2012) and Probe (Lipovetzky and Geffner 2011).
 All the planners successfully competed in the IPCs and exploit different techniques for finding satisficing plans.
 A runtime cutoff of 900 CPU seconds (15 minutes, as in learning tracks of IPC) was used for both learning and testing runs.
 All the experiments were run on 3.0 Ghz machine CPU with 4GB of RAM.
 In this experimental analysis, IPC score as defined in IPC-7 are used.
-For a planner C and a problem p, Score(C, p) is 0 if p is unsolved, and $1/(1 + \log{10}(T_p(\mathcal{C})/T_p^))$, where $T_p(\mathcal{C})$ is the cpu time needed by planner \mathcal{C} to solve problem p and T_p^ is the cputime needed by the best considered planner, otherwise.
+For a planner C and a problem p, Score(C, p) is 0 if p is unsolved, and $1/(1+\log{10}(T_p(\mathcal{C})/T_p^))$ , where $T_p(\mathcal{C})$ is the cpu time needed by planner C to solve problem p and $T_p^$ is the cputime needed by the best considered planner, otherwise.
 The IPC score on a set of problems is given by the sum of the scores achieved on each considered problem.

-As the training set for learning macros for a given planner

-on a specific domain consists of about 5-8 simpler problems that were generated using the problem generators provided by the organisers.
-For a single planner and a single domain, the learning process required a couple of seconds including generating the training plans and the execution of MUM.
+As the training set for learning macros for a given planner on a specific domain consists of about 5-8 simpler problems that were generated using the problem generators provided by the organisers.
+For a single planner and a single domain, the learning process required couple of seconds including generating the training plans and the execution of MUM.

 Results of Macro Generation: In Table 1 the number of macros generated by MUM for a specific planner, on a given domain, is shown.
 Generally, the results show a good spread across planners and domains.
 Also, the total number of macros extracted per domain is usually lower than the prescribed limit of 4.
-Macros are often of length of 2 or 3, occasionally 4, and in the Spanner domain one macro is of length 5.
 Often the plans generated by different planners have similar structure, reflecting the domain's structure, resulting in the opportunity to generate only a low number of different macros.
-In Barman and Parking MUM did not generate any macros.
+In Barman and Parking MUM did not generate any macro.
 In Barman we observe that there is not a sequence of operators which is frequently used in a plan, since the ways for generating different cocktails differ quite significantly, hence the reason why no macros were generated.
 In Parking, no outer entanglements were extracted, therefore potential macros had more possible instances (according to the number of components of their argument matching graphs), and so were filtered out.
 In BW and Depots, MUM did not generate macros for some planners because the training plans produced by these planners were of low quality (they were too long) which prevented MUM extracting useful outer entanglements at the start of the process.
-Because of that, potential macros were not constrained enough (the number of components of the argument matching graph was high), so they were filtered out.
+According to that, potential macros were not constrained enough (the number of components of argument matching graph was high), so they were filtered out.